nicklockwood/layout/README.md

 # Custom Components

-As covered in the [Standard Components](#standard-components) section above, Layout can create and configure most built-in views and properties automatically without needing any special support, but sometimes a view requires special treatment.
+As covered in the [Standard Components](#standard-components) section above, Layout can create and configure most built-in UIKit views and view controllers automatically without needing any special support, but some require special treatment to conform to the Layout paradigm.

 The same applies to custom UI components that you create yourself.
 If you follow standard conventions for your view interfaces, then for the most part these should *just work*, however you may need to take some extra steps for full compatibility:

 ## Namespacing

 As you are probably aware, Swift classes are scoped to a particular module.
-If you have an app called MyApp and it declares a custom `UIView` subclass called `FooView`, then the fully-qualified class name of the view would be `MyApp.FooView`, not just `FooView`, as it would have been in Objective-C.
+If you have an app called "MyApp" and it declares a custom `UIView` subclass called `FooView`, then the fully-qualified class name of the view would be `MyApp.FooView`, not just `FooView`, as it would have been in Objective-C.

-Layout deals with the common case for you by inserting the main module's namespace automatically if you don't include it yourself.
+Layout deals with the common case for you by using the main module's namespace automatically if you don't include it yourself.
 Either of these will work for referencing a custom view in your XML:

 ```xml
 <MyApp.FooView/>